nikhilnallagoni/leaveTrackingSystem/README.md

 # leaveTrackingSystem

-Please find the follwing api end point details below
+Please find the following api end point details below

 for adding new employee in the database
 # POST  1.http://localhost:8080/add-employee